skiffos/SkiffOS/configs/nvidia/tegra/README.md

 There are scripts included designed to "upgrade** a factory-flashed TX2 Ubuntu system to use Skiff, by overwriting the contents of the rootfs partition.

-A script is included to flash u-boot if desired.

 Cboot could be compiled from source, and the source is available from the official sources, however, Skiff does not (yet) compile cboot.